tymyrddin/blue/source/docs/soc/dfir/notes/acquisition.md

 # Image acquisition

-Maximizing the amount of data extracted from a storage medium, minimising the disturbance to the storage device and medium, preserving the collected evidence, and documenting the process (including errors).
+Maximising the amount of data extracted from a storage medium, minimising the disturbance to the storage device and medium, preserving the collected evidence, and documenting the process (including errors).

 [Assumptions](preparation.md):